Sideburns, Mustaches, Mutton Chops? Facial Hair Of The '60s & '70s

-Burt Reynolds, an American actor, claims that after he started sporting his mustache he started getting better roles in movies and better leading ladies.
-He has no plans to ever lose it!
+Burt Reynolds, the late American actor, claimed that after he started sporting his mustache he started getting better roles in movies and better leading ladies.

-John Lennon, a British singer/song writer was easily recognized with his wild mutton chop sideburns.
+John Lennon of The Beatles was easily recognized with his wild mutton chop sideburns.

 Like it?
 Share with your friends!